Misery literature: Popularity

+History

+Katarzyna Szmigiero argues that literature has always been drawn to darkness, cruelty, and suffering.
+From ancient myths and medieval ballads to Renaissance tragedy, classic works are saturated with violence, sexual transgression, and death.
+Eighteenth-century novels like Samuel Richardson's Clarissa and Pamela center on female vulnerability, coercion, and misery, even when they end "happily."
+Gothic fiction intensifies this fascination through excess and shock.
+Victorian literature continues the pattern, dwelling on injustice and suffering, especially of women and children, in works by Emily Brontë, Charles Dickens, and Thomas Hardy.
+Explicit depictions of pain and moral outrage are not modern aberrations but a long-standing strategy designed to provoke strong emotional responses from readers.

+Success in the early 2000s

 In 2007, misery literature was described as "the book world's biggest boom sector" by Anthony Barnes in The Independent.
 Works in the genre comprised 11 of the top 100 bestselling English paperbacks of 2006, selling nearly 2 million copies between them.
 The Waterstones chain of British book retailers even instituted a discrete "Painful Lives" section; Borders Books followed suit with "Real Lives".
 At the WHSmith chain, the section is titled "Tragic Life Stories"; in each case side-stepping the awkward dilemma of whether to categorize the books under fiction or non-fiction.

-The readership for these books is estimated to be "80% or 90% female".
-Roughly 80% of the sales of misery literature are made not in conventional bookstores but in mass-market outlets such as Asda and Tesco.
+The readership for these books was estimated to be "80% or 90% female".
+Roughly 80% of the sales of misery literature were made not in conventional bookstores but in mass-market outlets such as Asda and Tesco.

 Criticism

+The genre has been criticized in connection with discussions about false memories.
 Some of the genre's authors have said they write in order to come to terms with their traumatic memories, and to help readers do the same.
 Supporters of the genre state the genre's popularity indicates a growing cultural willingness to directly confront topics—specifically child sexual abuse—that once would have been ignored or swept under the rug.

 However, a common criticism of the genre is the suggestion that its appeal lies in prurience and voyeurism.
 The Times writer Carol Sarler suggests the popularity of the genre indicates a culture "utterly in thrall to paedophilia".
 Other critics locate the genre's popular appeal in its combination of moral outrage and titillation.

+According to sociologist Frank Furedi, misery memoirs suggest that abuse, humiliation and suffering are not exceptional experiences but an ordinary part of modern life, and in doing so, they make extreme experiences seem normal.
+He calls this the pornography of emotional hurt.
+"As a social scientist", Furedi writes, "I am uncomfortable with the trend for intelligent adults to present themselves as debased victims."
+He also points out, that while public confessions are widely praised as courageous acts, people who choose to keep their struggles private are criticised as being in denial, and the traditional "stiff upper lip" is viewed not as resilience but as evidence of psychological problems.